USDA-ARS-NWRC/awsm_test_cases/README.md

 ## Boise River Basin, Idaho (BRB)

-The BRB test case is for a significant rain on snow event in water year 2017 where the second highest inflows to the Lucky Peak Reservoir was recorded.
+The BRB test case is for a significant rain on snow event in water year 2017 where the second highest inflows to the Lucky Peak Reservoir were recorded.
-* 100 meter resolution, hourly
+* 100 meter resolution, hourly timestep
 * 7,000 km<sup>2</sup> watershed
 * 58 meterological stations
-* Model spin up performed to produce a model state file for restart model
+* Model spin up previously performed to produce a model state file to restart model
 * 3 month model run
 * Model type is `smrf_ipysnobal` meaning `SMRF` and `pysnobal` run at the same time utilizing the in memory queue

 From the command prompt on **Linux** or **Mac**, run
 ```****
-./awsm_docker --case brb
+python ./awsm_docker --case brb
 ```
 On **Windows**, run the PowerShell command
 ```